Get A Quote

 Direct Tax Advisory

-• Income Inclusion Rule (IIR): Parent entity pays top-up tax on low-taxed foreign profits.
+• Income Inclusion Rule (IIR): Requires the parent entity to pay top-up tax on low-taxed foreign income

-• Qualified Domestic Minimum Top-Up Tax (QDMTT): Allows a country to collect the top-up tax domestically before other jurisdictions apply IIR or UTPR.
+• Qualified Domestic Minimum Top-up Tax (QDMTT): Enables jurisdictions to collect top-up tax domestically before other countries intervene

 What is QDMTT?